🇫🇷

 Full wording in phrasebook →

-If this matters to you: shared pan with meat?
+If this matters to you: same pan as meat?

 Survival Guide